 Above all, it will ensure that things stay just as they are.

 Unfortunately, I would bet good money that Ann’s proposal to rely on regulators outsmarting the banks is far more likely to ensure everything will stay the same.
-Removing the power of banks to create money is the reform that gives us the greatest chance of getting a financial system that works for society and not against it.
+Removing the power of banks to create money is the reform that would give us the greatest chance of getting a financial system that works for society and not against it.

 Stay in touch